Project

 If you want to understand FFF's tab button better... you should try it out: github /mozilla-mobile/focus-android/releases (they have 64 and 32 bit ARM binaries.)
 But FFF constantly contacts some Amazon servers even when sending diagnostics data is switched off... so I wouldn't recommend it anymore.
 I used FFF (and Klar) on my old phone, but when I got my new phone I refused to install it because I don't want to be complacent with tracking.
 It was hard for me to switch from long-term FFF use to using mostly P.B; but only because I missed the easy tab scrolling button of FFF.
 I've gotten over that though, I use P.B. as my everyday browser.

-Updated by Just Root almost 4 years ago
+Updated by Just Root over 4 years ago

 I think it wouldn't let me post due to github links.
 I was getting an error webpage something about contacting the redmine admin.
 I don't know how to delete my test post :/